 Kumar Ram Narain Karthikeyan was the first Indian driver to race in Formula 1 but during his career, he has also competed in other racing series.

-He was born on 14th of January, 1977 in Coimbatore, city in the south Indian state of Tamil Nadu.
+He was born on January 14, 1977, in Coimbatore, city in the south Indian state of Tamil Nadu.
 Narain was born in the family renowned for its endeavors in education, enterprises businesses and philanthropic passion.
-He inherited the racing genes from his father Shri.G.R.Karthikeyan who was a former Indian National rally champion.
+He inherited the racing genes from his father Shri.G.R.Karthikeyan who was a former Indian National rally champion

 Young Narain was passionate about motorsport and racing, so he was sent to the Elf Winfield Racing School in France.
 Karthikeyan’s main ambition was to become the first Indian driver in Formula 1.
 His dream became true later after he has graduated in the lower ranks of racing,